dictionaries

 the test is green.
 The update_ method returns None

-• I add an assertion to see what it does to the dictionary
+• I add an assertion to see what it did to the dictionary

 self.assertIsNone(a_dictionary.update())